siddharth238/UI-UX-build/README.md

 ### `npm start`

-Runs the app in the development mode.\
+The app is deployed in Netlify\
-Open [https://siddharth-uiux.netlify.app](http://localhost:3000) to view it in your browser.
+[Live at](http://localhost:3000](https://siddharth-uiux.netlify.app/) to view it in your browser.